HappyPathway/terraform-prompt-template/README.md

 - Structured output format with error handling
 - Google Search grounding for more accurate and current results (with Gemini 2.0+ models)
 - Push generated templates to GitHub repositories
+- Direct file output in both JSON and Markdown formats
+- Improved reliability and idempotency with local file handling

 ## Supported Models